Alpaca84/Multi-Agent-Intelligent-Warehouse/docs/dependabot-configuration.md

 ## Emergency Procedures

 ### 🚨 Security Updates
-Security updates are automatically merged but should be monitored:
+Security updates require immediate attention:
 1. Check security advisory details
 2. Verify the fix addresses the vulnerability
 3. Test the application thoroughly
 4. Deploy to production quickly
+5. Monitor for any issues after deployment

 ### 🔄 Rollback Strategy
 If an update causes issues: